What exactly does a chartered physiotherapist do?

 Common posture mistakes and fixes Exercises and tips to help alleviate muscle tension caused by poor sitting and standing habits, such as:

 If you have back pain, improving your posture is unlikely to address the root cause of your pain, but it may help alleviate muscle tension.
 “Correcting your posture may feel awkward at first because your body has become so used to sitting and standing in a particular way.”
-Says Mark Browes, Clinical Director at 10Bridge Clinic.
-“But with a bit of practise, good posture will become second nature and be one step to helping your back in the long term.”
+Says Mark Browes, Head of Physiotherapy at In Motion Clinics.
+“But with a bit of guidance, good posture will become second nature and be one step to helping your back in the long term.”

 Slouching in a chair